 Email templates can save time and ensure consistency in your communication.
 However, it’s important to customize templates to avoid sounding impersonal.
 Use templates as a starting point, but always personalize them to fit the specific situation and recipient.

-Tools and Resources for Improving Email Communication
+Tools and Resources for Improving Professional Email Communication

 Email Management Tools